stskeeps/ethdenver2024/README.md

 - read latest state CID: curl http://127.0.0.1:3033/latest/<cid>
 ```

-To ask the application to update the Gravatar index, submit any arbitrary data to it by calling the `submit` endpoint as described above.
+To ask the application to update the Gravatar index, first subscribe and then submit arbitrary data to it by calling the `submit` endpoint as described above.

+You may find application logs in `/tmp/cartesi-machine.logs`.

 ## Advanced: run dehashing server using Optimism's pre-image Oracle